 Windows Update is a free maintenance and support service for Microsoft Windows users that prevent new or potentially widespread exploits and includes service packs, software patches and updates for device drivers.

-There is a Windows Update service to download and install the latest updates on your system, as well as to device drivers and other Microsoft software.
-That means every Windows 10 or Windows 11 update can download and install via Windows update.
+There is a Windows Update service to download and install the latest updates on your system, as well as device drivers and other Microsoft software.
+That means every Windows 10 or Windows 11 update can be downloaded and installed via Windows Update.
 You need a stable working internet connection to download Windows updates from the Microsoft server.

 Here is how to check for and install Windows updates on your Windows 11 computer.